10 Best Powersports Protective Chaps

 Sizing and Fit Considerations

 Getting the correct size in protective chaps is different from buying regular pants.
 Most motorcycle chaps are sold by waist and inseam measurements, but because they are designed to be worn over clothing, you need to account for the extra fabric beneath.
 Look for models that offer adjustable waists, thigh snaps, or lace-up sides.
-Length matters too: chaps that drag at the heel can catch on pegs or pavement, while pairs that are too short leave your lower leg exposed.
+Length matters too: chaps that drag at the heel can catch on pegs or pavement, while pairs that are too short leave the lower leg exposed.
 If you fall between sizes, it is usually safer to size up and tighten the adjustments rather than risk a tight fit that restricts movement or ventilation.

 Material and Abrasion Resistance